College of Life Sciences

 Ayesha Ahmad, Medical Student, Leicester Medical School

-Ayesha Ahmed, medical studentMy name is Ayesha, and I’m a third-year medical student at UoL.
+Ayesha Ahmed, medical studentMy name is Ayesha, and I’m a fourth-year medical student at UoL.
 I was introduced to MedRACE on offer holder day and was inspired by their impact on the university and local NHS trust policy.

 Having lived in four countries, I have experienced many diverse practices; an opportunity that allowed me to recognise how race plays a fundamental role in our shared experiences.
 I am grateful to those who taught me different languages and cultural practices and instilled in me an appreciation of their value.
 Looking forward, I aspire to be a similar source of insight to others through working with MedRACE.